algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ## 2. Project overview

-The project's scope encompasses the creation of a generalized old mobile phone **[emulator](#emulator)**, using a virtual processor with custom specifications, not limited to any specific existing hardware like the ARM7TDMI.
+The project's scope encompasses the creation of a generalized old mobile phone **[emulator](#emulator)**, using a virtual processor with custom specifications, not limited to any specific existing hardware.
 The Nokia 3310 is used as a reference point for typical features and functionalities found in old mobile phones.

 ---